Jeremiah 7 – Preaching at the Temple Gate

 ii.
 There is something along these lines in the New Testament, at 1 John 5:14-16, where John explained that there are some people – at least in theory – who are beyond prayer, and therefore prayer should not be made for them.

 iii.
 “They have filled up the measure of their iniquity, and they must become examples of my justice.
 How terrible must the state of that place be, where God refuses to pour out the spirit of supplication on his ministers and people in its behalf!”
 (Clarke)

 b.
 The children gather wood, the fathers kindle the fire, and the women knead dough, to make cakes for the queen of heaven: The idolatry of Judah and Jerusalem was a family affair.
 Each member of the family had their own role to play in honoring pagan gods such as the queen of heaven.

 i.
 “The ‘queen of heaven’ was the Babylonian Ishtar, identified with the planet Venus, whose worship, similar to the cults of the Canaanite goddesses, Asherah, Ashtaroth and Anath, was probably introduced into Judah by the apostate king, Manasseh (2 Kings 21:3ff).”
 (Cundall)

 ii.
-“The word cakes (kawwanim) is of foreign origin, occurring against only in Jeremiah 44:19, where the same cult is described.”
+“The word cakes (kawwanim) is of foreign origin, occurring again only in Jeremiah 44:19, where the same cult is described.”
 (Harrison) “A female deity is foreign to Old Testament theology; so the implication is that this cult was of non-Hebraic origin.”
 (Feinberg)

 iii.
 “There is goddess worship in the Roman Catholic religion, where Mary is sometimes given the title ‘The Queen of Heaven.’
 This title sets off alarm bells for anyone who knows the book of Jeremiah.”
 (Ryken)